Hard times

 Job cuts?
 Dark clouds over Swarovski

 Times have been rosier in the past - even at the Tyrolean crystal giant Swarovski.
-For years, the company has been struggling with severe turbulence, both in terms of the group management and the economic situation.
-Of the once more than 6000 employees at the headquarters, only around 2500 remain.
-And there will soon be even fewer, as the Group management has now officially confirmed.
-The AK speaks of a declaration of bankruptcy.
+For years, the company has been struggling with severe turbulence, both in terms of the Group management and the economic situation.
+On Thursday, the site management announced that a further 400 of the current 2480 jobs will have to go by the end of 2026.
+However, major investments are to be made in Wattens until 2030.

-There is no end to the anxiety at Swarovski's headquarters in Wattens, Tyrol (Innsbruck-Land district).
-Jobs have been gradually being shed for a good two decades now.
+There is no end to the anxiety at Swarovski's headquarters in Wattens, Tyrol (district of Innsbruck-Land).
+Jobs have been gradually being cut for a good two decades now.
 In its heyday, the world-famous crystal company had more than 6000 employees.
 Currently there are still just over 2500 - but it will soon be heading towards the 2000 mark.

 Job cuts by the end of 2026, volunteers ahead

 On Thursday afternoon, the Group management confirmed that 400 more jobs will be cut at the headquarters in Wattens!
-The reasons are cost pressure due to high wages and the decline in the luxury segment.
-The jobs must be cut by the end of 2026, it said.
-Volunteers who accept a social plan will be sought until December 12, 2025.
-Employees were already informed on Thursday.
+The reasons are cost pressure due to high wages and the decline in the luxury segment, especially in China.
+Unfortunately, 42 percent of the production volume in Wattens consists of crystals that other companies purchase and process into jewelry.
+It is precisely this sector that is currently suffering the most.

 AK boss: "This is a declaration of bankruptcy"

-The Tyrolean Chamber of Labor already took to the barricades on Thursday morning: "The number could rise to 500 if the majority of the remaining workforce does not agree to the reduction in working hours sought by the Group management," it said in a press release.
+The Tyrolean Chamber of Labor already went on the barricades on Thursday morning due to the reported staff cuts: "The number could rise to 500 if the majority of the remaining workforce does not agree to the reduction in working hours sought by the Group management," it said in a press release.

 As feared, it is clear that the Group management's commitment to the site was merely lip service, and the future of Swarovski in Wattens is uncertain.